Engagecraft-Solutions/touch-platform-doc/README.md

 ## Methods and Events ##

-Methods and events is useful for making a communication between your SSO provider and Touch platform.
+Touch does not save the user on Touch side, meaning that it saves only indentificator of the client user.
+Therefore, Methods and Events are needed to create a communication between your SSO provider and Touch platform.
+We provide list of Methods which we will initiate as a call from widgets side in order to get their values dependant on the SSO provider logic.
+Please see below tables with the list of Methods and Events.

 #### Methods ####